Mastering Photo Formats: Your Guide to Which Storage File Types to Use

 TIF (TIFF): The Professional's Choice

-TIFF (Tagged Image File Format) is a favorite among professionals due to its lossless compression.
+TIFF (Tagged Image File Format) is a favourite among professionals due to its lossless compression.
 This means no compromise in image quality, making TIFF files large but perfect for high-end printing and photo manipulation.
 It's the go-to format for quality-driven tasks like professional prints, archives, and extensive editing.

-• High-quality printing for exhibitions or portfolios.
+- High-quality printing for exhibitions or portfolios

-• Archiving important photos for future editing.
+- Archiving important photos for future editing

 RAW: Unleashing Creative Potential